alexcoplan/xkcdown/README.md

 Any argument that does not match any of these expected formats (range, id or option) will be assumed to be the directory name in which you wish to store the images, and xkcdown will attempt to create this directory if it does not exist.
 By default, the directory name is images.

-The order of arguments does not matter, but if multiple arguments conflict with each other (e.g. range and ID arguments), the last argument should override the earlier conflicting arguments.
+All arguments are optional, the order of arguments does not matter, but if multiple arguments conflict with each other (e.g. range and ID arguments), the last argument should override the earlier conflicting arguments.

 If no range or ID is provided, xkcdown will attempt to download all comics.